Helping Teens Connect With Their Community

 Nobody Succeeds Alone— Everyone Needs Help

-There are many adults in your community who can help.
+There are many people in your community who can help your child succeed.

-Being involved with your community will help you become independent, develop new skills, and help others.
+Remember, being involved in the community will help your child become independent, develop new skills, and help others.